christys122/Horiseon-challenge/README.md

 # Horiseon-challenge
-Bootcamp Module 1 Challenge
+## Refractor for SEO and Accessibility

-In this challenge I refractored the existing website to make it more accessible and to improve SEO.
+In this challenge I refractored the existing Horiseon website to make it more accessible and to improve SEO.
 I also utilized semanitc HTML for both future developers and browser usage.
+I cleaned up redundancies, corrected the flow, and created comments to facilitate future updates.
+All changes were made without affecting the existing website.
 Below is a timeline of all of the changes made and the stamp for the .git commits as I moved through the process.

+This project can be installed by cloning it from git hub: gh repo clone christys122/Horiseon-challenge

-Changes made -
+## Changes made -
 -changed title to name of Company
 -changed first div to header
 -added alt text to first 3 images